MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 <!--This article was called out as a dependency needed for the "envision" content of the modernize methodology documentation.
 Alternative proposed filename was "establishing-cloud-horizons", but naming index.md for now since it's serving as the overview for "adopt", at least for the time being.*-->
 # Adopt the cloud

-The adopt phase helps you incorporate  cloud capabilities that meet your needs.
-Your business goals will determine your specific cloud adoption plan.

-There are three ways to adopt the cloud: migrate, modernize, and innovate.
-These three ways to adopt the cloud aren't mutually exclusive.
-You can use all three in your cloud adoption journey.
-Or you can just use one or two.
-The order and number of ways you adopt the cloud depends your starting point and your goals (*see figure*).
+The adopt phase of the cloud adoption framework is where you start using the cloud.
+We show you how to migrate, modernize, and innovate in the cloud.
+You don't have to use all three.
+Pick the adoption paths that meet your immediate and long-term needs.
+The way you adopt the cloud depends your starting point and where you want to go (*see figure*).

 :::image type="content" source="../_images/adopt/cloud-adoption-plan-v3.png" alt-text="Image showing three cloud adoption paths":::

-Below is an overview of each way to adopt the cloud.
+Below is a brief overview of each way to adopt the cloud.

 ## Migrate overview